Acyony/gopher-pattern/README.md

 Remember to send me pictures, I will love to see the Gophers you make.
 Have fun!!!

-If you like the idea, please considere starring my repo :)
+If you like the idea, please consider starring my repo :)